fleurssauvages/Fish_School_Multi_Agent_Robotic_Learning/README.md

 Purely emergent behavior with no explicit goal, driven only by local interactions, similar to Erik Martin Vetemaa implementation, with modified behaviour.

-### Goal Roam — Collective Navigation

-Adds a global goal while preserving decentralized interactions.

 ### Environment & Replay
 RL/env.py

-Deterministic replay and visualization of learned θ.
+Deterministic replay and visualization of learned θ, with goals as a graph with weighting probablities.

 ### Reinforcement Learning
 train_rl.py